Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag

 \section{Introduction}

-The coincidence (e, 2e) study on atoms and molecules have been explored for last five decades for the impact energy ranging from low energy to relativistic energy regime for numerous targets. (e, 2e) process has a long history in atomic and molecular physics.
-Observation of momentum distribution of electrons in individual atomic and molecular shells was initially suggested by McCarthy et. al. around 1960 ~\cite{a1}.
-Originally derived for the (p, 2p) spectroscopy in nuclear physics ~\cite{a2}, where p represents a proton, it was proposed in 1966 by Smirnov and co-workers ~\cite{a3} for the investigation of atomic wave functions ~\cite{a4}, upon the replacement of the protons by electrons.
-Since then, it has enjoyed a widespread applications such as electron momentum spectroscopy ~\cite{a5}.
-In many branches of physics, such as astrophysics and plasma physics, there has been considerable interest for the study of ionization processes by charged particle.
-The electron-impact single ionization, called the (e, 2e) process, has thus become a powerful tool for investigating the dynamics of the ionization process ~\cite{a6}.
-The coincidence cross sections, here defined as Triple Differential Cross Sections (TDCS), depend on the momenta of two outgoing electrons (here scattered and the ejected electron).
-Since the first (e, 2e) measurements reported independently in the late 1960s by Ehrhardt et al. ~\cite{a7} and Amaldi et al. ~\cite{a8}, experimental and theoretical activities in the non-relativistic energy scale have been intense (e.g. see ~\cite{a9,a10,a11}).
-The (e,2e) study is still being explored, particularly on molecular targets.
+The coincidence (e,2e) studies on numerous atomic and molecular targets have been explored for the last five decades for the impact energy ranging from low energy to relativistic energy. (e,2e) field has a long history in atomic and molecular physics~\cite{a49}.
+Originally derived for the (p,2p) spectroscopy in nuclear physics~\cite{a2}, where p represents a proton, it was proposed in 1966 by Smirnov and co-workers to the (e,2e) processes on atoms for the investigation of atomic wave functions~\cite{a3,a4}.
+Since then, it has enjoyed a widespread application, such as electron momentum spectroscopy in condensed matter physics~\cite{a5}.
+In many branches of physics, such as astrophysics and plasma physics, there has been considerable interest in the study of ionization processes by a charged particle.
+The electron-impact single ionization called the (e,2e) process, has thus become a powerful tool for investigation of the dynamics of the ionization process~\cite{a6}.
+The coincidence cross-sections for the (e,2e) process, here defined as Triple Differential Cross Sections (TDCS), depends on the momenta of two outgoing electrons (scattered and the ejected electrons).
+Since the first (e,2e) measurements reported independently in the late 1960s by Ehrhardt et al.~\cite{a7} and Amaldi et al.~\cite{a8}, experimental and theoretical activities in the non-relativistic energy scale have been intense (e.g. see~\cite{a9,a10,a11}).
+The (e,2e) field is still an active field in the current time with more focus on molecular targets.